 Joint Formulary & PAD

-Sodium chloride - Mobilisation of lower respiratory tract secretions
+Sodium chloride - Humidification of upper and lower airways

 I agree that in using this database I understand that this platform only provides guidance on local prescribing policy and that all prescribing decisions are ultimately the responsibility of the clinician.